rchrisarevalo/cv-website/README.md

 * I made this decision because I personally thought that this will negatively impact the website.
 So I thought about it for about a week, and couldn't fully address the issue since I was at school focusing on my college classes.
 Now that I have barely enough free time, I decided to take down the HTML and CSS code that made up the screen that said that the website was going to be closed and opened for a certain time period.

 * Changes should have taken effect as of right now.
+Let me know if there are any bugs/issues through the report button of CV website.
+I'll also be including a link to my personal site that displays my works I have completed so far.

 # Credit to the users who have created some of the components that were used in this site: